Problems We Found In Lincoln Nebraska's Drinking WaterRSS

 Emma Schultz, M.S. | Scientific Contributor

-For our assessment of Lincoln tap water, we aggregated water quality test data from Lincoln Water System, the water provider for Lincoln, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For our assessment of the city of Lincoln' water quality, we aggregated water quality test data from Lincoln, NE Water Quality Report, the water provider for Lincoln, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
 The water filters that we sell in Lincoln are optimized with these issues in mind.

 Source Of Lincoln Drinking Water